-To help level this playing field, CIRM will work with the FDA and other stakeholders to create a more efficient development pathway for stem cell treatments.
-Other countries have recognized this issue and have already introduced sophisticated initiatives that can serve as a template.
+To help level this playing field, CIRM will work with FDA and other stakeholders to create a pathway, especially for conditions that are both rare and serious.
+Other countries have recognized this issue and have already introduced sophisticated initiatives that can serve as a template and permit more rapid reform in the United States.
+FDA has initiatives that on the surface address the challenges of rare and serious diseases, but FDA's implementation still means an unfair and high burden on stem cell development and availability.